-- maintaining proper accounting records; - providing the C&AG with access to all information of which management is aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - providing the C&AG with additional information and explanations needed for his audit; - providing the C&AG with unrestricted access to persons within the National Forest Company and its Group from whom the auditor determines it necessary to obtain audit evidence; - preparing Group financial statements, which give a true and fair view, in accordance with the Companies Act 2006 and Charities Act 2011; - ensuring such internal controls are in place as Trustees and the Accounting Officer determine are necessary to enable the preparation of financial statements to be free from material misstatement, whether due to fraud or error; - preparing the Annual Report, which includes the Remuneration and Staff Report, in accordance with the Companies Act 2006 and Charities Act 2011; and - assessing the National Forest Company and its Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the National Forest Company or its

-Group or to cease operations, or have no realistic alternative but to do so.
+- maintaining proper accounting records; - providing the C&AG with access to all information of which management is aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - providing the C&AG with additional information and explanations needed for his audit;

+- providing the C&AG with unrestricted access to persons within the National Forest Company and its Group from whom the auditor determines it necessary to obtain audit evidence; - preparing Group financial statements, which give a true and fair view, in accordance with the Companies Act 2006 and Charities Act 2011; - ensuring such internal controls are in place as Trustees and the Accounting Officer determine are necessary to enable the preparation of financial statements to be free from material misstatement, whether due to fraud or error; - preparing the Annual Report, which includes the Remuneration and Staff Report, in accordance with the Companies Act 2006 and Charities Act 2011; and - assessing the National Forest Company and its Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the National Forest Company or its Group or to cease operations, or have no realistic alternative but to do so.
-Auditor's responsibilities for the audit of the financial statements

-My responsibility is to certify, audit and report on the financial statements in accordance with applicable law and the Government Resources and Accounts Act 2000.
+Auditor's responsibilities for the audit of the financial statements and the Government Resources and Accounts Act 2000.
 My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue a certificate that includes my opinion.
-Reasonable assurance is a high level of assurance but is not a quarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.